methanoliver/fim-chronology/src/data/intro.md

 This is a piece of "software," for lack of a better word, made with the intent to discuss the issues of episode ordering for *My Little Pony: Friendship is Magic* in a way that is more conductive to getting something reasoned out than an Excel table or a simple textual list.

-It should be obvious that the problem of episode ordering exists, if only from the placement of **Hearthbreakers** immediately before **Scare Master** in the airing order, but you can't just swap those two and move on, it goes much deeper than that.
+It should be obvious that the problem of episode ordering exists, if only from the placement of **Hearthbreakers** immediately before **Scare Master** in the airing order, or **Winter Wrap-Up** sitting in-between two episodes worth of green hills, but you can't just swap those and move on, it goes much deeper than that.

 ## Assumptions

-This list/program was made with the following assumptions, many of which were at one point or another challenged by the pony fandom:
+We're working from the following assumptions, many of which were at one point or another challenged by the pony fandom:

 * Equestria has a year with a set length.
 * This year contains summer, autumn, winter, and spring, in that order, of approximately equal lengths.